brossdev/serverless-federated-gql-api/README.md

 SST Stack written in typescript, responsible for deploying the core resources of the app

+Cognito UserPool
+Post Confirmation Lambda handler ( Typescript ) DynamoDB Table
+GraphQL Federated Gateway Lambda ( Typescript )

-### Management SubGraph
+### SubGraph Stack

-SST stack responsible for deploying a GraphQL Federated API written in Go
+SST Stack written in Javascript, responsible for deploying each of the federated GraphQL Subgraphs

+## Management SubGraph

+The Management Subgraph is responsible for handling the account and organisation management for the app.
+Creation and management of user accoounts and organisation management is handled through this subgraph

+GraphQL Federated Management Subgraph Lambda ( Go )

-### Account SubGraph
+## Account SubGraph

+The Account Subgraph is responsible for handling the creation and management of bank accounts and services for the app.

-SST stack responsible for deploying a GraphQL Federated API written in Go
+GraphQL Federated Account Subgraph Lambda ( Go )

 ### Frontend